rosariomgomez/tradyfit/docs/index.md

 # Home

-TradyFit is an application that allows users to sell their sport gear.
-Potential buyers can search products by key-words.
-The results will be displayed by nearby location.
+[TradyFit](http://tradyfit.herokuapp.com/) is an application that allows users to sell their sport gear.
+Potential buyers can search products by key-words and contact the sellers by sending a private message.

+The searches' results will be displayed by nearby location if the user is logged in or by item creation for anonymous users.

-It uses Python, Flask and PostgreSQL/PostGIS as framework.
+TradyFit is built using Python, Flask, PostgreSQL/PostGIS and Bootstrap as framework.